Why Science and Faith Need Eachother: Eight Shared Values That Move Us Beyond Fear

 Reviewed by Stanislav Panin, Graduate Student, Religion

-Why Science and Faith Need Each Other by Elaine Howard Ecklund, a professor of sociology at Rice University and the director of the Boniuk Institute, is addressed primarily to Christians who are suspicious of science and scientists and to scientists willing to learn about how Christians view science.
+Why Science and Faith Need Each Other, Eight Shared Values that Move Us Beyond Fear by Elaine Howard Ecklund, a professor of sociology at Rice University and the director of the Boniuk Institute, is addressed primarily to Christians who are suspicious of science and scientists and to scientists willing to learn about how Christians view science.
 Based on 15 years of social science studies, this Sunday School level text for a broad audience describes how Christianity and science can enrich each other and argues that the reason for tensions between the two is the mutual lack of understanding.
 “We cannot overestimate just how much misunderstanding there is between scientific and Christian communities,” Ecklund said when I interviewed her.
 We could nurture understanding between science and religion by finding common ground, she concludes.

 Ecklund points out that despite perceived differences and mutual wariness, only 14 percent of Americans broadly and 25 percent of evangelical Christians “view science and religion as in conflict” (31).
 There is substantial space for dialogue, and one way to initiate it is through identifying shared values equally recognized by scientists and Christians.